CRANE: Correcting Errors in Raw Nanopore Signals Using Hidden Markov Models: Results

-First, combining \mech with HPC brings the total runtime of \mech-corrected RawHash2 much closer to that of RawHash2 with HPC alone, particularly for the D2 and D3 datasets.
+First, the computational overhead of \mech-H is near-negligible, particularly for the D2 and D3 datasets (e.g. 0.05\%-0.11\%).
+This is because \mech-H uses a 16-state HMM, greatly speeding up the Viterbi algorithm used during correction.
 This shows that \mech can improve the accuracy of a raw signal analysis pipeline while adding minimal computational overhead when used in combination with HPC.

-Second, when used with HPC, the share of total runtime attributed to \mech increases compared to the configuration without HPC, since HPC reduces the mapping time.
-However, the \mech overhead generally remains below 5\% for the D2 and D3 datasets.
-For D1, the overhead is substantially higher (up to 46\%), which is again due to the already very fast mapping times for this small genome.
-These results show that \mech is practical for real-time raw signal analysis pipelines, as its computational cost is negligible relative to the downstream read mapping step for datasets of typical size.
+Second, when used with HPC, \mech-H accounts for a smaller share of total runtime than the \mech configuration without HPC, because \mech-H uses a 16-state instead of a 128-state HMM.
+These results show that \mech has a flexible runtime which depends on the chosen HMM size.
+Nevertheless, both the 128-state and 16-state HMMs used in \mech and \mech-H, respectively, are practical for real-time raw signal analysis pipelines, as their computational cost is negligible relative to the downstream read mapping time for datasets of typical size.

 We conclude that \mech provides consistent improvements in read mapping accuracy across different segmentation algorithms and datasets while adding minimal computational overhead to the raw signal analysis pipeline.
-The best-performing configuration depends on the segmentation algorithm: for segmenters that tend to heavily oversegment (e.g., Scrappie (R9.4)), full \mech correction provides the largest gains; for more accurate segmenters (e.g., Scrappie (R10.4.1), Campolina), \mech-noise combined with HPC provides the most reliable improvement.